hankso/gpio4/README.md

 170
 ```

-Try the most basic but fastest Sysfs class?
+Try the most basic but fastest Sysfs class

 ```python
 >>> from gpio4 import SysfsGPIO